 To make my recipes, I try to stick to the same flours, so I’m not using a different flour for every single recipe.
 Since there are so many allergies out there, I will often share many different versions.
 For example, some recipes I use almond flour in and others I will make nut-free.
 Some people can’t have oats, so some are focused on being oat-free.
 Basically, I try to create something for everybody.
 I find that baking is where I excel at and am very creative because I LOVE to bake so much and I love to help others enjoy baked goods and not have to miss out, just because of an allergy.
 You get the idea.
 Flours that you should keep stocked in your pantry for my recipes are:

 - Blanched Almond Flour: This is separate than almond meal, as the skins are removed and it yields a lighter, more moist result.
-I recommend the following brands the most: HEB brand (if in Texas) is my favorite, Kroger “Simple Truth” brand, Honeyville or King Arthur brands are good too.
+I recommend the following brands the most: HEB brand (if in Texas) and Kroger “Simple Truth” brand are both okay, but Honeyville or King Arthur brands are even better quality and a finer grind.
 I really do not recommend Bob’s Red Mill almond flour, as it consistently yields poor results in baking.
 His flour is not finely ground up well at all, is quite gritty and everything always ends up flat, dense and wet.
 I have used it on occasion in a few recipes, but I no longer use it.
-Blanched almond flour is the star ingredient in a ton of my recipes, including my Vegan Chocolate Peppermint Cake.
+Blanched almond flour is the star ingredient in a ton of my recipes, including my Vegan Double Chocolate Muffins.

 - White Rice Flour: This is just white rice ground into a flour.
 It yields a neutral flavor to baked goods and a light, fluffy result.
 It also has great binding qualities.
 I love this stuff.
 Check out my Garlic & Chive Dinner Muffins.